TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ## Other

-### `$(css-selector)` - Simplistic jQuery-like document CSS query selector, returns an HTML Element
+### `$(cssSelector)` - Simplistic jQuery-like document CSS query selector, returns an HTML Element

 This is a convenience method to help you select HTML DOM elements in your own custom code.
-All it does is use ` document.querySelector(css-selector)`.
+All it does is use ` document.querySelector(cssSelector)`.
 So any errors are the same as the native function.

 As per the native function, it returns a single [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
 If the CSS Selector provided is not unique (e.g. >1 element would be returned), only the first element found in the DOM is returned.
-Use `document.querySelectorAll(css-selector)` if you want to get back an array of selected elements.
+Use `document.querySelectorAll(cssSelector)` if you want to get back an array of selected elements.

 If the uibuilder client finds an existing definition of `$` on startup, it will not make this global.
 However, it would still be usable as `uibuilder.$(...)`.
 This avoids clashes with libraries such as jQuery.

+If the selector finds a `<template>` tag, it returns its _first child_ instead of the tag.
+This is to ensure that if you clone it, it will be valid for applying event handlers.
+A template element is not visible on-page but is used for cloning multiple times or for swapping between different displays (removing the old element and replacing with a new one - not hide/show).

 #### Example